-Lead is a toxic heavy metal used in batteries and construction materials.
-Historically, lead was also used in paint, plumbing materials, solder used to fuse plumbing pipes together, and gasoline.
+Lead is a toxic heavy metal most commonly used in batteries and construction materials.
+Although historically, lead was also used in paint, plumbing materials, the solder used to fuse plumbing pipes together, and gasoline.
 Due to the highly poisonous nature of lead, these former uses have been widely banned and replaced with lead-safe work practices.
 However, lead pipes remain in use across all 50 of the United States.

-These lead pipes carry water to drinking sources, including school water systems.
-These water systems deliver drinking water through faucets and fountains, which our children use for drinking water.
+Lead pipes are used to carry water to many different water systems, school water systems included.
+School water systems then deliver water through faucets and fountains, which our children use for drinking water.
 Lead pipes are known to corrode and contaminate the water that travels through them.

 "Currently, there is no uniformity in states’ approaches to create and oversee programs to test for elevated lead in school drinking water.
 When collected, data on lead in school drinking water are not collected in a uniform manner across states, nor are they regularly made available to guide action to reduce potential exposure to lead.
 In those states that have tested for lead in drinking water and had data available, nearly half of the schools (44%) have identified one or more water sources with elevated levels of lead and more would do so if lower action levels were used to test all drinking water sources in schools."¹

 While the number is high, not all facilities are contaminated with lead.
 As the EPA goes on to explain, '“Approximately 8,000 schools and child care facilities maintain their own water supply and are regulated under the Safe Drinking Water Act (SDWA).
 There are approximately 98,000 public schools and 500,000 child care facilities not regulated under the SDWA."² Meaning it is up to these unregulated schools and facilities to test their water supply.
 This leaves many schools vulnerable to contamination with no regulation or requirement to test or disclose any information to parents or the community.

 Credit: Environment America Research & Policy Center (2019).

 There is no safe level of lead exposure in children.
-Lead is harmful to human health even at low exposure levels and accumulates in the body over time.
-Infants, children, and fetuses are at increased risk because they experience behavioral and physical side effects at much lower exposure levels than adults.
+Any amount of lead is harmful to human health even at low exposure levels and accumulates in the body over time.
+Infants, young children, and fetuses are all at an increased risk of experiencing behavioral problems as well physical side effects at much lower lead exposure levels than adults.
 As exposure increases, the child's blood lead level increases, causing further effects on the child's health.

-Health effects include: cardiovascular effects, increased blood pressure, kidney and reproductive problems, learning disabilities, and nervous system damage in children.
+Health effects of an elevated BLL include cardiovascular effects, increased blood pressure, kidney and reproductive problems, learning disabilities, developmental delay, and nervous system damage in children.

-The simplest way you can ensure your child has the cleanest, safest drinking water possible is by using our Junior Insulated Stainless Steel Filtered Water Bottle removes >99.3% of lead as well as many other dangerous contaminants.
+The simplest way you can ensure your child has the cleanest, safest drinking water possible is by using our Junior Insulated Stainless Steel Filtered Water Bottle.
+It removes >99.3% of lead as well as many other dangerous contaminants.
 See the test results here.

 Resources:1.Harvard School of Public Health.
 Early Adopters: State Approaches to Testing School Drinking Water for Lead in the United States.